 The Distribution sector experienced a decrease in aGVA, following two consecutive annual increases, with a fall of 6.9% (£11.2 billion) between 2011 and 2012 taking it back below the level in 2008, at the start of the recession.

-Production saw a decrease in aGVA for the first time in three years, rising by 4.4% (£9.8 billion) between 2011 and 2012.
+Production saw a decrease in aGVA for the first time in three years, falling by 4.4% (£9.8 billion) between 2011 and 2012.
 This fall has seen aGVA for the Production sector fall further below that in 2008, at the start of the recession.